 Branding is important.

 Rod Johnson mentioned this briefly at last year’s QCON keynote in the context of personal brand.
 Investing in your own personal brand is just as important as your company’s brand.
 Brands communicate quality, content, and integrity, and it starts with you.
+Your brand should also be visible in your office or workplace by placing clear and appealing 3d Signs all around.

 Keith Donald, a founder of SpringSource, discusses the important of having a good brand that aligns with your business, so the two serve each other in communicating things clearly to clients.